elywin/Devpost/_posts/2021-07-07-reactnativeEnvSetup.md

 Using a physical device

 If you have a physical Android device, you can use it for development in place of an AVD by plugging it in to your computer using a USB cable.
 Following the instructions: [how to setup physical android device for development](https://reactnative.dev/docs/running-on-device).

+7. Run React Native App

+Move into the project folder

+> cd SampleProject

+Start Metro

+> react-native start

+Open a new terminal tab and run the application.

+> react-native run-android

+If everything is set up correctly, you should see your new app running in your Android device.